kelloggm/icse2020-verifying-object-construction-aec/README.md

 * `autovalue-benchmarks.md` and `lombok-benchmarks.md` contain the instructions to reproduce table 2.
 The instructions are slightly different for the two builder frameworks.
 * `user-study.md` contains information on the user study described in section 6.2.2.

-For the convenience of the reviewers, we have provided a virtual machine image containing all the dependencies, etc., already set up.
+For the convenience of the reviewers, we have provided a virtual machine image containing all the dependencies, etc., already set up according to the instructions in these documents.
+When doing reproduction within the virtual machine, you can skip any step involving the installation of a dependency.
 The home directory of that virtual machine contains a copy of this archive.
 The virtual machine was created using Oracle VirtualBox Version 5.2.34 r133893.